ebpffoundation/ebpf-docs/rst/btf.rst

 tool has full btf knowledge and is able to pretty print map key/values, dump func signatures and line info, along with byte/jit codes.

-4. ELF File Format Interface
+ELF File Format Interface
 ============================

-4.1 .BTF section
+.BTF section
 ----------------

 The .BTF section contains type and string data.
-The format of this section is same as the one describe in :ref:`BTF_Type_String`.
+The format of this section is same as the one described in :ref:`BTF_Type_String`.

 .. _BTF_Ext_Section:

-4.2 .BTF.ext section
+.BTF.ext section
 --------------------

 The .BTF.ext section encodes func_info and line_info which needs loader